-- The inspection team shall normally be composed of one or two persons, at least one of whom shall be technically competent in the production and testing of Hot rolled products of structural steels or Stainless steels. - The duration of the inspection is determined in advance based on the complexity of the installations to inspect and the scope covered by the Factory Production Control. - The inspection body assesses and records the documents, interviews the personnel concerned and inspects the equipment (including equipment used in production, delivery and in the laboratory).
+- The inspection team shall normally be composed of one or two persons, at least one of whom shall be technically competent in the production and testing of structural components in steel or aluminium. - The duration of the inspection is determined in advance based on the complexity of the installations to inspect and the scope covered by the Factory Production Control. - The inspection body assesses and records the documents, interviews the personnel concerned and inspects the equipment (including equipment used in production, delivery and in the laboratory).
 Emphasis is placed on all measures taken by the manufacturer to ensure the constancy of performance of the product. - Before leaving the factory, the inspectors shall hand over a copy of the registration of non-conformities found and their main findings to the representative designated by the manufacturer (and to the quality manager, if not the same person).
 The inspection body may ask the manufacturer to mark comments on this document and to co-sign it before the inspectors leave the factory.